iabok/Junoway/README.md

 ## Building your code

 All of the JavaScript is pre-build using [grunt](http://gruntjs.com/) and the r.js optimiser, this means your development environment better simulates what will be served in production.
-Your built CSS and JS are then version and your index.html file is automatically updated with the versioned filename.
+The built CSS and JS are then version and  index.html file will automatically be updated with the versioned filename.

 ```sh
 # Watch src/ and test/ files and test, then build on change